Jonathan9168/PES-2021-Dynamic-Smokes/README.md

 ```
 ![image](https://user-images.githubusercontent.com/77795437/210905775-f15c1beb-1d92-4e91-b9e7-4cb41f6cc9bf.png)
 ```
-Indexes work such that if n = 1 (Smoke) n+1 = flare
-n+2 = fire
-n+3 = smoke

-Items of the same type are 3 indexes away from each other

-Since the setting of the create is set to 1, the corresponding values that can be edited for it are in setting index 1
+Since the "setting" attribute of the create element <create setting="1"></create> is set to 1, the corresponding values that can be edited for it are in the setting element with index attribute 1 <setting index="1"></setting>

+To add more elements, simply copy a base <setting> for a smoke, flare or fire and increment the index then add the corresponding <create> element
 ```
 -----------------------------------
 STEP 4 (Modifying smoke element):